ShiKaiWi/Compiler-for-SimpleC/README.md

 ## Compiler-for-Simple-C

-This is a compliler for a simple C language named after **C1** below (which is a simple form of real C and does not contain the pointer, struct and high dimensions array features).
+This is a compliler for a simple C language named after `C1` below (which is a simple form of real C and does not contain the pointer, struct and multi-dimension array features).

 ## Dependency